KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-30-creating-variables.md

 In the previous tutorial, we learned about [using variables](/tutorials/processing/using-variables).

 Variables are names that hold values, and we can use a variable anywhere we can use a value just by writing its name.
-That let's us do things like this:
+That lets us do things like this:

 ```java
 ellipse(width/2, height/2, width, height);
 ```

-This program uses the `width` and `height` variables to draw a cirlce that fills up the window.
+This program uses the `width` and `height` variables to draw a circle that fills up the window.

 ![circle](/tutorials/processing/creating-variables-1.png)